111minutes/DXControls/DXSwitch/README.md

 Don't forget to add QuartzCore framework to your project.
 Proper usage require [[DXSwitch alloc] initWithOnBackgroundName:...].
 You would like to add pictures [setOnImage:offImage:] or text [setLabelsWithFont:onText:offText:] right after the switch initialization.
+Once set, labels or pictures on the switch cannot be changed.